$0.00

 The history of the Flathead Indian Reservation dates back to 1855, when the Treaty of Hellgate was signed between the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes and the United States government.
 The treaty established a reservation for the exclusive use of the tribes, covering an area of about 1.3 million acres (533,000 ha) in western Montana.

-Culture and tribes of the Flathead Indian Reservation
+Tribes of the Flathead Indian Reservation

 Bitterroot Salish